OliverWalterK/quiz_game/README.md

 # quiz_game
-I want to create a quiz game using:
-Dictionary for the questions and answers (key, value)
+I want to create a quiz game using dictionaries for the questions and answers (key, value)